 Moving with Your Children: Top Tips to Make the Move Easier for Them (and You)

-by newsy siso on Apr 20, 2016
+by Newsy Siso on Apr 20, 2016

 Moving is difficult enough as it is – what more if you have to do it with children?
-But if your move is absolutely necessary, then there’s no going around it.
+But if your move is necessary, then there’s no going around it.
 You just have to find a way to make your move easier for your children – and, ultimately, for yourself.
 So how can you make the move less stressful for everyone?
 Here are some tips on moving with your children and how to make the process more fun and exciting.

 Tell them as soon as possible

-The first thing you should do before you plan anything else is tell your children about the impending move.
+The first thing you should do before you plan anything else is telling your children about the impending move.
 Let them know as soon as possible so they will have enough time to fret about the idea but get used to it as well.
 Do not spring the move on them at the last minute – even a week or two before the move would not be a good idea as it can lead to tantrums, sulking, and more, which can interfere with your packing and moving chores.
 It is also important to keep a positive mindset about the move itself – if you are worrying or stressed about it, your children can pick up on it.

-Have an ‘explore the new neighbourhood’ day
+Have an ‘explore the new neighborhood’ day

 Allow them to pack some of their own things